Last Tuesday, I found a noodle stuck to the ceiling.

 I don’t let my son eat spaghetti on the carpet.
 I’m not a saint.

-But on the kitchen floor?
+But in the kitchen?
 In the high chair?
 Go for it.

 - Put a plastic mat or an old towel under the high chair.

-- Use a big silicone bib (the ones with the pocket that catches food)
+- Use a silicone bib with a food-catching pocket.

-- Have a damp cloth ready for quick wipes.
+- Keep a damp cloth nearby for quick wipes.

 The mess is temporary.
 The skills are forever.